joelklabo/XcodeBuildMCP/README.md

 ## Overview

-This project implements an MCP server that exposes Xcode operations as tools that can be invoked by MCP clients.
-It allows AI assistants or other tools to interact with Xcode projects programmatically through a standardised interface.
+This project implements an MCP server that exposes Xcode operations as tools that can be invoked by AI agents via the MCP protocol.
+It enables programmatic interaction with Xcode projects through a standardised interface, optimised for agent-driven development workflows.

 https://github.com/user-attachments/assets/2da9d49c-b1d6-47c1-9f1e-ffdf71d8a09a